TomasBorquez/starter-typescript-template/README.md

 ## Overview

 The `starter-typescript-template` repository serves as a comprehensive starting point for Node.js projects using TypeScript.
 This template includes a pre-configured setup to get your TypeScript project up and running quickly with best practices in mind.
-It integrates modern development tools to facilitate a smooth development workflow, allowing developers to focus on writing their application code right away.
+It integrates modern development tools to facilitate a smooth development workflow, allowing developers to focus on writing their application code right away, I created a [blog post](https://medium.com/gitconnected/easy-typescript-project-setup-89088bc705e7) out of this project in case you want to check it.

 ## Features